-- 1) Attach CR23X datalogger to column. - 2) Connect the strain gauges, anemometer, and computer to the datalogger. - 3) Turn on datalogger and computer and start PC208W software. - 4) Start recording data and at the same time start the stopwatch.

-- 5) When a truck is approaching, one person takes a picture while the other person records the truck speed with the radar gun. - 6) As the truck passes beneath the mast arm, the time on the stopwatch is recorded along with truck speed, traffic lane, and truck type on a field data sheet, examples of which are shown in Appendix F. - 7) Steps 5 and 6 are repeated for each truck. - 8) After 40 to 60 minutes depending on the sampling rate, the data is downloaded to the computer.
+- 1) Attach CR23X datalogger to column. - 2) Connect the strain gauges, anemometer, and computer to the datalogger. - 3) Turn on datalogger and computer and start PC208W software. - 4) Start recording data and at the same time start the stopwatch. - 5) When a truck is approaching, one person takes a picture while the other person records the truck speed with the radar gun. - 6) As the truck passes beneath the mast arm, the time on the stopwatch is recorded along with truck speed, traffic lane, and truck type on a field data sheet, examples of which are shown in Appendix F. - 7) Steps 5 and 6 are repeated for each truck. - 8) After 40 to 60 minutes depending on the sampling rate, the data is downloaded to the computer.
 This is done to ensure that the data set will not be larger than what would fit in a Microsoft Excel file. - 9) Repeat Steps 4-8 for additional data sets or disconnect the equipment. - 10) Make sure to protect the ends of the strain gauges' shielded cables and of the anemometer cord by placing them in a Ziploc bag and zip-tying them to the column.

-3.4 TYPES OF TRUCKS
+3.4 Types of Trucks

 The different types of trucks that were observed during the field testing were categorized into six major groups: Box-Type Trucks, Concrete Trucks, Dump Trucks, Garbage Trucks, School Buses, and Semi/Tractor-Trailer Trucks.
 Not all trucks fell into one of these groups, so some trucks were classified on an individual basis.
 For both the box-type trucks and the semi/tractor-trailer trucks, additional classification was necessary.
 Box-type trucks were separated into Box-Tall and Box-Small groups; while semi/tractor-trailer trucks were divided into Semi-Tall, Semi, and Semi-Low groups.
 A Box-Tall was a large box-type truck while a Box-Small was a small box-type truck.
-A Semi-Tall was a semi/tractor-trailer truck where the trailer was taller than the cab; a Semi was a semi/tractor-trailer truck with a trailer the same height as the cab; and a Semi-Low was a semi/tractor-trailer truck with a trailer shorter than the cab.
+A Semi-Tall was a semi/tractor-trailer truck where the trailer was taller than the cab; a Semi was a semi/tractor-trailer truck with a trailer shorter than the cab.
 Examples of the different types of trucks can be seen in Figures 3.12 to 3.17.
 In Appendix F, a complete list of all the trucks observed during the field testing is presented.